infominer33/infominer33.github.io/index.md

 **I aim to create content of the highest quality - relating complex subjects in a clear and concise fashion - supplying essential details, with quality sources for further study.**

-I'm primarily interested in Bitcoin, *decentralized identity*, blockchain, cryptocurrencies, programming (at the moment, web development) and data science.
+I'm primarily interested in Bitcoin, *decentralized identity*, blockchain, cryptocurrencies, programming in general, and data science.

-When I say programming, I mean as a subject of content creation, and study.
-I've studied the general history of software development, learning about it's various branches, and how they inter-relate.
+Though I'm not a developer, my research and content creation has leaned towards more technical subjects, requiring that I become familiar with the general history of software development, it's various branches, and how they inter-relate.

-I am planning to learn Python, along with a million other things.
+I *am* planning to learn Python, along with a million other things.
 Right now, I'm focused on the fundamentals of web-development.

 **My Ultimate Goal: Create a reasonably comprehensive resource index, for the ecosystem of information surrounding Bitcoin, Blockchain, and Cryptocurrency.**